ReLIFE-Project-EU/relife-platform-data-layer/example-open-access-tool/README.md

 | **API (Development)** | `VITE_DEV_SERVICE_API_HOST` | Host for the service API to be proxied in development | `localhost`             |
 |                       | `VITE_DEV_SERVICE_API_PORT` | Port for the service API to be proxied in development | `9090`                  |

+### API URL Configuration

+There are two different environment variables used for API configuration:

+1. **`VITE_SERVICE_API_URL`**: Used by the frontend application (React) to determine the API endpoint path.
+This is typically set to `/api` and is used in the frontend code to make API requests.

+2. **`API_URL`**: Used by the Caddy server in production to determine where to proxy API requests.
+This points to the actual API service location (e.g., `http://api:9090`).
+This variable is only used in the Dockerfile and Caddyfile and is not exposed to the frontend code.

+The workflow is:

+- Frontend makes requests to `VITE_SERVICE_API_URL` (e.g., `/api/users`)
+- Caddy intercepts these requests and forwards them to `API_URL` (e.g., `http://api:9090/users`)

 ## Local Development

 To start the development server: